 My name is Tom Sherrington.
-I am an experienced Headteacher and teacher and, having worked in schools for 29 years, I am now exploring the world of education consultancy to see where it takes me.
+I am an experienced former Headteacher and teacher and, having worked in schools for 30 years starting my training in 1986, I am now exploring the world of education consultancy to see where it takes me.

-I am interested in working with teachers and school leaders to explore and implement contemporary educational ideas that help us deliver an excellent all-round education for all young people.
+Through my consultancy – teacherhead consulting – I am interested in working with teachers and school leaders to explore and implement contemporary educational ideas that help us deliver an excellent all-round education for all young people.
 Hopefully the range of posts in my blogs will give an idea of the scope of what that covers.
-I regularly contribute to conferences and CPD sessions locally and nationally.
-You may also find me popping up as a supply teacher, keeping myself grounded in the realities of the classroom.
+I regularly contribute to conferences and CPD sessions locally and nationally and I’m busy working in schools and colleges across the country and around the world.

 In May 2014, I published my first book, Teach Now!
 Science.
 The Joy of Teaching Science.
 It may not be the most comprehensive book you’ll ever read but hopefully it serves as a handy rough guide for new teachers and trainees.